jianing-sun/Interpolated-Policy-Gradient-with-PPO-for-Robotics-Control-/README.md

 - Mainly based on Fetch environment with four task and start from FetchReach-v0, the other three are FetchPush, FetchSlide, FetchPickAndPlace.
 - Parameters changing process during experiments will be saved at **plot-files**.
 So far *Success Rate*, *Mean Rewards*, *Policy Entropy* have obvious regular changing and they are important results/parameters.
 - **Problems so far:**
   - [ ] **Not always have good results, sometimes it would be even worse sometimes it would be similar with the original PPO experiments.
-One of the reasons I think it's the experiment environment/task is too simple (simple reaching task), other reaons might be about the parameters.**
+One of the reasons I think it's the experiment environment/task is too simple (simple reaching task), other reasons might be about the hyperparameters.**
   - [ ] The learning process has higher variance, in some episodes the mean reward would jump from -26 to -34 which cause some "burrs" for figures.